 The 360-degree drone footage was filmed by Jeremy Gralton from Taz Drones, directed and edited by Mason Doherty, local photographer and artist.
 Music, ‘Where Falcons Soar’ ©2023, Composed, arranged and performed by Michael Cannon.
 Edited, mixed and produced by Michael Cannon. tigerdreaming.com.au Piano by Julie Swain.
 Violin by Tarryn Kille.
 Announcements by Cyndia Hilliger.

-Photo Jonathon Wherret
+Photo: Jonathon Wherret

-Rachel has combined these “listenings” of Table Cape and its surrounds with an original composition she has made for this project to create a multi-sensory walk that takes in the views, flora and fauna of table cape.
+Rachel has combined these “listenings” of Table Cape and its surrounds with an original composition she has made for this project to create a multi-sensory walk that takes in the views, flora and fauna of Table Cape.
 Rachel’s soundtrack, divined and inspired from the geology and surrounds itself is accessed through a downloadable app for a mobile device that tracks your location on the walk and triggers the soundscape as you wander into specific geolocated parts of the walk.
 It is best enjoyed with headphones but can be played through your device’s speakers.
-The walk starts at the Table cape lookout car park, and the QR code for the app can be downloaded there onto your device.
-The sound walk takes approximately 30 minutes one way taking your time to enjoy the sensory experience.
+The walk starts at the Table Cape lookout car park, and the QR code for the app can be downloaded there onto your device.
+The sound walk takes approximately 30 minutes one way, taking your time to enjoy the sensory experience.
 It is free of charge available at any time.
 The Sound Walk will be available for download in July 2023.

 Other information: